Job Title: Home Health Workers

 Department: Intellectual and Developmental Disabilities (IDD)

-Then consider the role of a Direct Support Professional (DSP).
+hen consider the role of a Home Health Worker.

-As a DSP, you have the unique and incredible opportunity to enrich the daily life of an adult with developmental disabilities in the comfort of their own home.
+As a HHW, you have the unique and incredible opportunity to enrich the daily life of an adult with developmental disabilities in the comfort of their own home.

 It's not an institution, it's not a hospital, and it's not a retirement home.
 It's real life.

 If you've ever been interested in helping the community but never knew where to start, here is your opportunity.

 It's not a customer service it's a human services